 The name Flippin Fit was first used when I started to offer personal training sessions in early 2013.
 I then went on to open a studio gym in Lingfield which was given the same name.

-The gym ran successfully for three years but in 2016 I decided that I was going to move on from Lingfield so I closed the gym but kept the name.
+The gym ran successfully for three years but in 2016 I moved from Lingfield but the name stuck!

 I am not sure where to start so I am just going to dive straight in!
 For various reasons, by the time I was 21 years old I was a very angry young woman and I did not know where to direct my anger so I used to get in to fights quite regularly and I know that I was not always a very nice person.
 I was at at De Montfort University in Leicester and we got offered the opportunity to go and study abroad for six months; I thought it would be a great idea to get away and be in a completely different environment so I signed up.
 Living and studying in Holland was a fantastic experience which I will never forget, I met amazing people from all over the world and I also took up kickboxing.
 Wow!
 I loved it, I was allowed to punch and kick those pads as hard as I wanted to and I learnt to save up any frustrations during the week to take out on the pads in the kickboxing sessions.